Classification complexity of chaotic systems: Minimal and chaotic invertible systems on cantoroids

-\begin{definition} A cantoroid is a nonempty compact space whose set of degenerate components is dense and it has no isolated points.
-A cantoroid is called tame if all nondegenerate components form a null sequence. \end{definition}
+\begin{definition} A cantoroid is a nonempty compact space without isolated points such that the union of all degenerate components is dense.
+A cantoroid is called tame if all nondegenerate components form a null sequence, i.e. the diameters tend to zero. \end{definition}

 \begin{theorem} The homeomorphism relation of tame cantoroids is Borel bireducible with $E_{G_\infty}$. \end{theorem}

 \begin{proof} The homeomorphism relation of all compacta resp. all continua is Borel bireducible with $E_{G_\infty}$ \cite{Zielinski, ChangGao}.
 Thus it is enough to find a Borel reduction of the homeomorphism relation on continua to the homeomorphism relation on tame cantoroids.
 Let $K$ be a nondegenerate continuum.
 By an inverse limit we construct a tame cantoroid whose all nondegenerate components are homeomorphic to $K$.
 Let $X_1$ be a compactification of $\N$ with remainder $K$.
 Suppose that we have already constructed $X_1,\dots, X_n$, $n\geq 1$.
 Let $X_{n+1}$ be a space obtained from $X_n$ in such a way, that all isolated points of $X_n$ are replaced by a small clopen copy of $X_1$.
 Note that there are countably many isolated points in $X_n$, so all of these are replaced by a null sequence of copies of $X_1$.
 A map $f_n$ naturally shrinks all the inserted copies of $X_1$ in $X_{n+1}$ to the corresponding isolated points in $X_n$.
 Let $X_K$ be the inverse limit of $(X_n, f_n)_{n\in\N}$.
 Note that there are essentially two kinds of points $(x_n)_{n\in\N}$ in $X_K$: those, for which $x_n$ is contained eventually in some copy of $K$ and those, for which $x_n$ is always an isolated point in $X_n$.
 The first kind of points forms a countable set of copies of $K$ and the second kind of points forms a dense set of degenerate components.